Facebook feels $10 billion sting from Apple’s privacy push

 Meta “was impacted significantly and it’s going to be a continuous problem," Daniel Newman, a principal analyst at Futurum Research, said Wednesday.

-The guidance was part of a quarterly report that raised multiple concerns for investors and sent Meta’s shares plunging more than 20% in after-hours trading—the equivalent of a $175 billion-plus loss in market capitalization.
-Meta also reported losing about a million daily users globally in the last quarter, and its sales outlook for the current quarter fell short of Wall Street expectations.
+Meta raised other concerns for investors with its earnings, including the loss of about a million daily users globally in the last quarter, and its sales outlook for the current quarter fell short of Wall Street expectations.
 The company expects expenses to jump around $20 billion or more this year as it pursues Chief Executive Mark Zuckerberg’s bet on the metaverse, the online virtual world some see as the next evolution of the internet.

-The gloomy outlook also tainted investor sentiment on other ad-focused companies.
-Snap Inc., which suffered a 20% share decline when it previously said it expected a revenue hit from the Apple move, declined after Meta’s report on Wednesday.
-Snap is expected to provide more insight on how its business has been affected when it reports quarterly results after the bell Thursday.
-The stock was down more than 17% in premarket trading.

 Booming digital ad spending has been a boon for Mr. Zuckerberg’s company.
 Facebook, as the company was known before its renaming last year to Meta, enjoyed years of strong revenue driven in significant part by its ability to track the behavior of users of apps and websites and enable advertisers to deliver highly targeted ads based on that information.
 The Apple policy change disrupted that ability, with a large majority of users, according to some measurements, opting not to be tracked.
 Meta says that policy has made ad targeting more difficult and measuring the impact of placements harder.